thephpleague/uri/docs/5.0/uri/extension.md

     /**
      * Supported Schemes with their associated port
      *
-     * This property override the Parent supportedSchemes empty array *
+     * This property override the Parent supported_schemes empty array *
      * @var array
      */